Profiling systematic uncertainties in Simulation-Based Inference with Factorizable Normalizing Flows: Handling of systematic uncertainties

+The systematic band obtained above captures the full effect of the nuisances on the Distribution of Interest, but with many correlated parameters it is hard to see which directions actually drive it.
+We therefore decompose the nuisance confidence region, the local description of which is the Hessian of the likelihood at the best fit, into orthogonal modes, and read off the effect of each mode on the measurement by evaluating $T_{\psi}$ along it.

-To disentangle the often complex and correlated interplay of systematic uncertainties, we employ an orthogonal decomposition of the learned uncertainty model.
-The procedure consists of: \begin{itemize} \item \textbf{Hessian Analysis}: We compute the Hessian matrix of the negative log-likelihood with respect to $\nu$ at the global minimum $\hat{\nu}$ using automatic differentiation.
-This matrix captures the local curvature and correlations between nuisance parameters. \item \textbf{Eigen-decomposition}: The eigendecomposition of the Hessian yields orthogonal eigenvectors representing independent modes of uncertainty, with eigenvalues quantifying their constraining power. \item \textbf{Principal Mode Visualization}: We visualize the ``principal systematic variations'' by evaluating the trained map $T_{\psi_f}$ along these eigenvector directions.
+Concretely, the decomposition proceeds in three steps: \begin{itemize} \item \textbf{Hessian Analysis}: We compute the Hessian matrix of the negative log-likelihood with respect to $\nu$ at the global minimum $\hat{\nu}$ using automatic differentiation.
+This matrix captures the local curvature and correlations between nuisance parameters.
+See Appendix~\ref{sec:appendix_bma_hessian} for details. \item \textbf{Eigen-decomposition}: The eigendecomposition of the Hessian yields orthogonal eigenvectors representing independent modes of uncertainty, with eigenvalues quantifying their constraining power. \item \textbf{Principal Mode Visualization}: We visualize the ``principal systematic variations'' by evaluating the trained map $T_{\psi}$ along these eigenvector directions.
 This reveals the dominant shapes of uncertainty driving the analysis, decoupled from the original (potentially correlated) physics parametrization. \end{itemize}

 This procedure is showcased in Fig.~\ref{fig:orthogonal_decomposition}, where we visualize the principal systematic variations obtained from the orthogonal decomposition of the uncertainty space on the synthetic dataset.
 The plot displays the effect of the leading eigenvector on the DoI transformation, providing insights into the dominant mode of systematic variation and its impact on the measurement.